smaragden/vfxlibs/README.md

 To Do's
 -------
 - Make all libraries relocatable
-- Change rpath to relative paths on all libs and exrcutables
+- Change rpath to relative paths on all libs and executables
-- MAke it simpler to choose build os
+- Make it simpler to choose build os

 Notes
 -----